Juan R. Correa-Pérez

-Juan R. Correa-Pérez, Ph.D. (born May 3, 1968, in San Juan, Puerto Rico) is a scientist credited with becoming the first (doctoral level) clinical Andrologist and Embryologist established in Puerto Rico (1998).
+Juan R. Correa-Pérez (born May 3, 1968, in San Juan, Puerto Rico) is a scientist is a Puerto Rican clinical andrologist and embryologist.
 He has a particular interest and expertise in male-factor infertility.
 He is also certified as a High-Complexity Clinical Laboratory Director (HCLD) by the American Board of Bioanalysis ABB) in the disciplines of Andrology and Embryology.

-Dr. Correa-Pérez is a lecturer in the related fields of OB/GYN and urology.
+Correa-Pérez is a lecturer in the related fields of OB/GYN and urology.
 He has served as school of medicine faculty, an ad hoc member of the editorial staff of Fertility and Sterility (a leading medical journal in the field of reproductive medicine) and a reviewer for several other outstanding journals in the field, including Theriogenology, Journal of Men’s Health, The Journal of Infectious Diseases, Clinical Infectious Diseases and the Middle East Fertility Society Journal.
 He is also currently serving as an Editorial Board Member for The Scientific World Journal-Urology and The Open Andrology Journal.

 He has been honored as an Ad Hoc member of the editorial board of Fertility and Sterility, The Official Journal of the American Society for Reproductive Medicine and has been nominated for the Annual Royan International Research Award twice.
-Dr. Correa-Pérez has been invited to present his research internationally in both print and presentation formats.
+Correa-Pérez has been invited to present his research internationally in both print and presentation formats.